 These days, most commercial dog foods provide the adequate vitamins and minerals our pets need to age well.
 However, this is not true of all diets.
 For example, if you plan on feeding your pooch home-cooked meals, make sure you are including the key vitamins and minerals all dogs really need.

-There are 6 essential nutrients every dog needs to stay healthy: Water, Proteins, Fats, Carbohydrates, Vitamins, and Minerals.
+There are six essential nutrients every dog needs to stay healthy: Water, Proteins, Fats, Carbohydrates, Vitamins, and Minerals.

 Giving your dog more nutrients than he or she actually needs can take the opposite effect and be very harmful to your pet.
 In order to determine whether your dog is receiving sufficient vitamins and minerals in their diet, your veterinarian can perform a blood test to examine the canine’s dietary status.

 The second reason to incorporate supplements into your dog’s routine is to optimize their nutrient levels.
-We realize that for humans the minimum daily requirement isn’t generally the ideal day by day dose.
+We realize that for humans, the minimum daily requirement isn’t generally the ideal day by day dose.
 Instead, it’s the base requirement needed to shield indications of major deficiencies from showing up on a blood test.
-For dogs, adding a supplement may be necessary if they’re eating a very standard commercial food with little to no nutrient enhancements.
-Feeding them a higher quality food or adding a supplement can help provide proper amounts of significant minerals including calcium, iron, copper, and zinc.
+Adding a supplement may be necessary for dogs if they’re eating a standard commercial food with little to no nutrient enhancements.
+Feeding them a higher-quality food or adding a supplement can help provide proper amounts of significant minerals including calcium, iron, copper, and zinc.

 The third reason supplements are used is for preventative and therapeutic measures.
 Supplements can be used to delay the onset of disease or reduce joint mobility as the dog ages.
 In other cases, supplements can be used to boost the immune system if the dog experiences seasonal allergies.

 The Best Multivitamin for Dogs